Thursday, February 12, 2015

 the new university campus once the construction work in the area is finished (©Ute Scherb).

 In the 19th century, Switzerland was more advanced in women's education than Germany.
-The first female high school fulfilling the matriculation standards was opened in Switzerland in 1860, so the University of Zürich accepted female students starting in 1866.
-With all this progressiveness, nobody in the audience could explain the irony of why women in Switzerland got the right to vote only in 1971.
+The first female high school in Switzerland, which met matriculation standards, opened in 1860, and the University of Zürich accepted female students starting in 1866.
+With all this progressiveness, no one in the audience could explain the irony of why women in Switzerland did not get the right to vote until 1971.
 In contrast, in Germany, women's suffrage was introduced in 1919.

-When the decree of the Baden Ministry of Education granting female students the right to enroll in Freiburg's university arrived in the city on February 28, 1900, suddenly, all doors opened.
+When the decree of the Baden Ministry of Education granting female students the right to enroll at Freiburg's university arrived in the city on February 28, 1900, all doors suddenly opened.
 Freiburg's first female student was Johanna Kappes, a graduate of Karlsruhe's high school.
-She enrolled in the medical faculty, finished her studies successfully, and left Freiburg University with a doctor's degree in medicine.
+She enrolled in the medical faculty, completed her studies successfully, and graduated from Freiburg University with a doctor's degree in medicine.
 At that time, educated, wealthy citizens (Bildungs- und Besitzbürger) were the driving forces.
-In the beginning, female students frequently had their chaperones with them, protecting them in a male university world.
+In the beginning, female students often had chaperones with them, protecting them in a male university environment.

-Today there are more female than male university students in Germany.
-Although generally finishing their education with better exams than men, women still face discrimination concerning higher positions.
+Today, there are more female than male university students in Germany.
+Although generally finishing their education with better exams than men, women still face discrimination in higher positions.
 Nevertheless, among all the males, Red Baron had two female bosses during his professional life.
 I remembered my excellent experience when I later had to choose applicants at selection boards for jobs at CERN.
-Besides, I was impressed by the female candidates generally being better educated than their male competitors.
+Besides, I was impressed by the fact that the female candidates were generally better educated than their male competitors.

-When in 2009, saying goodbye to my successor at CERN, I was happy to learn that a female scientist I once had recruited was taking over.
-This must have been some initial spark: In November 2014 CERN Council elected its first female Director-General: Fabiola Gianotti.
+In 2009, when I said goodbye to my successor at CERN, I was happy to learn that a female scientist I had once recruited was taking over.
+This must have been some initial spark: In November 2014, the CERN Council elected its first female Director-General, Fabiola Gianotti.

 CERN's new and "old" DG (©CERN)